- Unboxing Your Airnote

 The owner settings section allows you to share your contact information with other members of the global Safecast network.
 Again, this information is optional.

-From the Airnote landing page, you can also get a link to the Notehub.io Events view for your device, and browse other devices in the public Airnote project.
+From the Airnote dashboard, you can also get a link to the Notehub.io Events view for your device, and browse other devices in the public Airnote project.

 Air quality is the result of several factors.
 The single largest contributing factor is particulate matter, or PM.
 According to the EPA, "PM stands for particulate matter (also called particle pollution): the term for a mixture of solid particles and liquid droplets found in the air."